greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/string-functions/stridx.md

 This function looks up a substring within a string and returns the position of the first occurrence.

-The first positional argument is the *string* to search trough.
+The first positional argument is the *string* to search through.

 The second positional argument is the *string* to search for.

-The optional third positional argument is an *int* containing a offset from where to start the search.
+The optional third positional argument is an *int* containing an offset from where to start the search.

 ## RETURN VALUE